Die Bergretter: Team members

 Markus Kofler (played by Sebastian Ströbel) is the leader of the team.
 He is affected by the tragic death of Andreas Marthaler, not made easier by the initial reactions of the rest of the team to which he responds defensively.
 He has inherited a dilapidated farm from his father and receives an invitation to stay at Emilie Hofer's until he has renovated it.
 He has an affair at the start of series seven with his former girlfriend whom he gave up when was misdiagnosed as paraplegic.
-Markus Kofler is an excellent mountaineer, enjoys risky stunts and says of himself that he is not a teamplayer and likes old-fashioned things.
+Markus Kofler is an excellent mountaineer, enjoys risky stunts and says of himself that he is not a team player and likes old-fashioned things.

 Tobias Herbrechter (played by Markus Brandl) has been a member of the mountain rescue team for many years and was its leader for a short period.
 He is a good mountaineer but not as good as Andreas and does not warm up to him initially.
 Tobias is courageous and caring but can be hot tempered.
 The rivals become fast friends however.
 Conflicts arise at times with his father, local hotelier and mayor Peter Herbrechter.
 Tobias falls in love with, and in series seven marries, Emilie Hofer.
 After the death of his friend Andreas Marthaler he is devastated and cannot accept Markus Kofler as a member of the mountain rescue team.
 As with Andreas - and Katharina Strasser - their friendship grows over time and Markus Kofler even ends up being the best man at his wedding.